jjpinto/jjpinto.github.io/_posts/2016-04-16-deploy-jekyll-azure-app-service-one.md

 comments: true

 ---
 One of the things that got me to use **Jekyll**, a static site generator, was that I could easily build my blog on GitHubPages, customize URLs, host source code on GitHub and deploy it to the cloud.
 I also wanted to build a **Jekyll** blog and host it on Azure Web Apps.
-The problem encountered, however is that **Jekyll** is based on Ruby and by default, `Azure App Service` does not support it.
+The problem encountered, however is that **Jekyll** is based on _Ruby_ and by default, `Azure App Service` does not support it.

 Basically, `Azure App Service` supports continuous deployment from source code control and repository tools like GitHub, BitBucket, and Visual Studio Team Services.
-But it does not have out-of-the-box support for Ruby, a requirement for building **Jekyll** sites.
+But it does not have out-of-the-box support for _Ruby_, a requirement for building **Jekyll** sites.

 Therefore I had to externalize the continuous delivery with certain batch files through *Kudu*.
 I also added an extension to Azure Web app.
 By the way, Kudu is the engine behind git deployments in Azure Web Sites.